The Wizard of Oz: Post-production

 Test screenings of the film began on June 5, 1939.
 Oz initially ran nearly two hours long.
 In 1939, the average film ran for about 90 minutes.
 LeRoy and Fleming knew they needed to cut at least 15 minutes to get the film down to a manageable running time.
 Three sneak previews in San Bernardino, Pomona and San Luis Obispo, California, guided LeRoy and Fleming in the cutting.
-Among the many cuts were "The Jitterbug" number, the Scarecrow's elaborate dance sequence following "If I Only Had a Brain", reprises of "Over the Rainbow" and "Ding-Dong!
+Among the many cuts were "The Jitterbug" number, the Scarecrow's elaborate Busby Berkeley-directed dance sequence following "If I Only Had a Brain", reprises of "Over the Rainbow" and "Ding-Dong!
 The Witch Is Dead", and a number of smaller dialogue sequences.
 This left the final, mostly serious portion of the film with no songs, only the dramatic underscoring.

 "Over the Rainbow" was almost deleted.
 MGM felt that it made the Kansas sequence too long, as well as being far over the heads of the target audience of children.
 The studio also thought that it was degrading for Garland to sing in a barnyard.
 LeRoy, uncredited associate producer Arthur Freed and director Fleming fought to keep it in, and they eventually won.
 The song went on to win the Academy Award for Best Original Song, and came to be identified so strongly with Garland herself that she made it her signature song.

 After the preview in San Luis Obispo in early July, the film was officially released in August 1939 at its current 101-minute running time.

 Release

 Original theatrical run

-The film premiered at the Orpheum Theatre in Green Bay, Wisconsin on August 10, 1939.
+The film premiered at the Orpheum Theatre in Green Bay, Wisconsin, on August 10, 1939, although this is disputed by the August 23, 1939, issue of "The Exhibitor," which places the debut a day earlier in New Bedford, Massachusetts.
 The first sneak preview was held in San Bernardino, California.
-The film was previewed in three test markets: in Kenosha, Wisconsin and Dennis, Massachusetts on August 11, 1939, and at the Strand Theatre in Oconomowoc, Wisconsin, on August 12.
+The film was previewed in three test markets: Kenosha, Wisconsin, on August 11, 1939; Dennis, Massachusetts, also on August 11; and the Strand Theatre in Oconomowoc, Wisconsin, on August 12.

 The Hollywood premiere was on August 15, 1939, at Grauman's Chinese Theatre.
 The New York City premiere, held at Loew's Capitol Theatre on August 17, 1939, was followed by a live performance with Garland and her frequent film co-star Mickey Rooney.
 They continued to perform there after each screening for a week.
 Garland extended her appearance for two more weeks, partnered with Rooney for a second week and with Oz co-stars Ray Bolger and Bert Lahr for the third and final week.
-The film opened nationwide on August 25, 1939.
+The film opened nationwide on August 25, 1939, one week before the Invasion of Poland which started World War II.